 Cuba Vaccine Passport

 Of our three featured destinations, Cuba has had the fewest cases of Covid 19 and is being the most careful about screening foreign arrivals.
 More detailed information can be found on our Cuba Covid 19 Entry Requirements page.

 As Cuba is currently allowing visitors to travel to the island without a recent, prior PCR test, but is instead testing visitors on arrival, it would seem to be basic common sense for them to be more open than most to the concept of a vaccine passport.

 Unlike Cuba, Mexico has been badly affected by the Covid 19 pandemic and yet, at the same time, has very few restrictions in place preventing foreign tourists from travel to or around the country.

 It therefore seems unlikely that Mexico will ever require proof of inoculation as a condition of entry although, well, who knows nowadays.

 Guatemala falls somewhere between Cuba and Mexico in its experience of the Covid pandemic.
 Currently, foreign visitors to the country are required to provide a negative PCR test some 72 hours before travel.
 Without that negative test result, it isn’t even possible to board your flight.

 It is also worth noting that there are no direct flights to Guatemala from the UK so prospective visitors will need to fly indirectly, generally via the US.

-Leaving aside these additional requirements, there would seem to us a good chance that, down the line at least, the Guatemala authorities accept a UK issued vaccine passport, hopefully negating the cost, hassle and stress of having to arrange a PCR test just before departure.
+Leaving aside these additional requirements, there would seem to us a good chance that, down the line at least, the Guatemala authorities accept a UK issued vaccine passport, hopefully negating the cost, hassle and stress of having to arrange a Covid test just before departure.
 Time will tell.